16+

 Question: what exactly is a psychological tsunami?
 It sweeps over everyone in equal measure, irrespective of the size of the business.
 When debts exceed the ability to pay them off, it is only the dishonest and criminally inclined who can remain indifferent.
 The rest of us realize that once all the resources we have feverishly sought to avert disaster are exhausted, the ‘great water’ will inevitably come to wash it all away.

 A ruthless tsunami tears down harbors, seaside villages, and coastal towns, flings ships of all sizes and displacements onto the shore, smashing everything into tiny pieces.
 Similarly, bankruptcy shreds the usual rhythms and values, veers the meaning of life, and destroys what was dear just yesterday.
-The psychological tsunami smashes and ruins the lives of all people, however famous they can be, pulverizes tangible and intangible assets of any value, nullifies everything that has been built over years or even decades and provided a living for tens and hundreds of families.
-Those who are not legally savvy or do not have their in-house legal service feel even worse as they realize that they will not just fail to pay their debts but will be also dragged into the maelstrom of criminal prosecution.
+The psychological tsunami smashes and ruins the lives of all people, however famous they are: it pulverizes tangible and intangible assets of any value, nullifies everything that has been built over years or even decades and provided a living for tens and hundreds of families.
+Those who are not legally savvy or do not have their in-house legal service feel even worse as they realize that they will not just fail to pay their debts but will also be dragged into the maelstrom of criminal prosecution.

 Solution: Unfortunately, as practice shows, no one usually prepares for a potential bankruptcy or even thinks about exploring a civilized mechanism of protection from creditors well in advance of it.
 Nobody wants to even conceive that this can be possible for a business that was successful just yesterday.